Monika-81/padel-pals/README.md

 #### **Contact Form**
 <details>
 Both logged in users and none logged in users can contact the admin of the page through the contact form linked to in the navigation bar at the top.
 The contact form goes directly to the back end administration site.
-As the user do not need verify an email to start an account, the email field is required as mandatory for all so that the admin users can properly contact the user back.
-The contact form is a way for site users to leave feedbak, report ill behvoir, to ask questions about the site and so on.
+As the user do not need to verify an email to start an account, the email field is required as mandatory for all so that the admin users can properly contact the user back.
+The contact form is a way for site users to leave feedbak, report ill behavior, to ask questions about the site and so on.

 <br>
 <br>